MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/reference.md

 ---
 title: Xbox Device Portal REST API
-description: API reference for UWP on Xbox One. ms.date: 10/25/2017 ms.topic: article
+description: See a list of reference topics for the Xbox Device Portal REST API, used to remotely configure and manage your console. ms.date: 10/25/2017 ms.topic: article
 keywords: windows 10, uwp